 Ultimately, when choosing a calculator you should follow the guidelines of your child’s teacher.
 Just be aware of the risks and drawbacks of overuse and reliance.

-Your local Mathnasium has been helping kids for several years.
-Bring your student into Mathnasium of Dacula and meet our Director, Daniel Dardaman.
+Your local Mathnasium has been helping kids for 5 years.
+Bring your student into Mathnasium of SW Winnipeg and meet our Director, Michael Erkau.
 We'll be glad to show you around and discuss what kind of learning plan is best for your child.
-You can find us at 1152 Auburn Rd #105, Dacula, GA 30019.
-Sign up today for a for a Free Assessment!
+You can find us at 3-660 Sterling Lyon Pkwy Winnipeg, MB.
+Sign up today for a for a Risk-Free Assessment/Free Trial!